zeno-ml/zeno/docs/docs/api.md

 ## ZenoOptions

-Every Zeno test module is passed a ZenoOptions object with the following parameters.
+Every Zeno function is passed a ZenoOptions object with the following parameters.
 The column values refer to column names in the DataFrame and the paths refer to directories relative to the Zeno configuration file.

 ```python